How to Move a Pool Table

 a pool table in a home game room

-Owning a pool table can be a great way to entertain friends at your place, and you may have a lot of positive memories associated with playing the game.
-But if you have to move it, just know this is quite a serious task.
-Pool tables are very heavy (they can weigh 1,000 pounds or more) and it takes many steps to disassemble them in order to move them.
+Owning a pool table can be a great way to entertain friends at your place, but if you have to move it, it is quite a serious task.
+Pool tables are very heavy (they can weigh 1,000 pounds or more), and they take many steps to disassemble in order to move safely.
 It’s also necessary to have the right equipment to move a pool table, similar to moving a piano, or else injury could result.

 If you have the ability and timeline to hire movers skilled in moving heavy objects, it is highly recommended that you do so.
 But if you don’t have the budget or the timetable doesn’t work, try to enlist at least four strong and dedicated friends to help you out.